Visual kei: 1993–2000: Expansion and decline

 Originally a visual kei band, Glay went on to become one of the best-selling musical acts in Japan.

 Pfeifle described the second transition era as beginning in 1993 with bands such as L'Arc-en-Ciel, Glay (although formed in 1988, their first album was released in 1994) and Malice Mizer.
-They gained mainstream awareness, although they were not as commercially successful, except for L'Arc-en-Ciel and Glay whose later huge success was accompanied by a drastic change in their appearance and are often not associated with visual kei.
+They gained mainstream awareness, although they were not as commercially successful, except for L'Arc-en-Ciel and Glay whose later huge success was accompanied by a drastic change in their appearance; today, the two bands are often not associated with visual kei.
 Around 1995, visual kei bands experienced a booming success in the general population, which lasted for four years.
 According to Pfeifle, the third transition era began by bands such as La'cryma Christi, Penicillin and Rouage achieving moderate success.
 At the time, "the big four of visual kei" were Malice Mizer, La'cryma Christi, Shazna and Fanatic Crisis.

-Around the early 1990s, a visual kei scene that placed more emphasis on music rather than fashion arouse in the city of Nagoya, and as such was later dubbed Nagoya kei.
-Silver-Rose (formed in 1989) and Kuroyume (formed in 1991) were described as the "Nagoya big two" in the underground scene, and with Laputa (formed in 1993), are credited with "creating the early Nagoya kei style."
+Around the early 1990s, a visual kei scene that placed more emphasis on music rather than fashion arose in the city of Nagoya, and as such was later dubbed Nagoya kei.
+Silver-Rose (formed in 1989) and Kuroyume (formed in 1991) were described as the "Nagoya big two" in the underground scene, and alongside Laputa (formed in 1993) are credited with "creating the early Nagoya kei style."
 Kuroyume's albums Feminism (1995) and Fake Star (1996) both topped the Oricon chart.
 During the 1990s, several other conceptual subgenres like Eroguro kei (notably represented by Cali Gari), Angura kei (underground style, wearing traditional kimono or Japanese uniforms) and Ouji kei or Kodona kei (prince style or boy style, notably Plastic Tree) emerged.
 In 1998, Pierrot released their major debut single, and Dir En Grey's first three major singles were released with the help of Yoshiki the following year.
-They were called "the big two" in the scene at that time.
+Pierrot and Dir En Grey were called "the big two" in the scene at that time.